WPTravelteam/wp-travel/readme.txt

 * Tour filters: User can find their required Itineraries by filtering or using easy search form.
 * Painless Booking System: WP Travel include very easy and simple booking system which user can fill up very fast and get you more bookings.
 * Full Data Reporting: Data are very important for all business.
 WP Travel has in-build booking stat that helps you to generate the report from different date range, types and locations.
-* Payment System: Currently we have Standard PayPal as a free addon (which later will be included in WP Travel).
-It can be download from ["here"](http://wptravel.io/downloads/standard-paypal/).
-If you want to more payment system please ["let us know"](http://wptravel.io/support-forum/).
+* Payment System: Currently we have Standard PayPal merged within the WP Travel plugin and has four additional payment gateway.
+Please refer to the link to know about additional payment gateway. link: http://wptravel.io
 * Multiple pricing and Multiple dates: This feature allows you to add multiple pricing and multiple dates for a single trip.
 * Tax Options: With this feature you will be able to add tax to the price of the trips if you wish or if that falls under your company policy.
 * Trip Facts: You can add the trips facts to your trips.